Wintergreen: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 4. Before using wintergreen oil topically, conduct a patch test to ensure that no unfavorable skin responses occur.

-5. Keep wintergreen oil out of the reach of children and pets because it can be hazardous if consumed.
+5. Keep wintergreen oil out of the reach of and pets because it can be hazardous if consumed.

 Wintergreen: